Waterfalls of Chapada Diamantina: A Guide for Adventurers

 Buracão Waterfall – Ibicoara

-There begins the descent that passes by the Recanto Verde waterfall – a thin veil of water that falls between the forest – and leads to the canyon where the Buracão is located.
+The descent passes the Recanto Verde Waterfall, which has a thin veil of water, and leads to the gorge where the Buracão is located.

-To see the falls from the front there are two options: cross a footbridge and walk along narrow paths, always clinging to the wall; or swimming (the guides offer life jackets).
+To see the falls from the front, there are two options: cross a footbridge and walk along narrow paths, or swim (life jackets are available).

 2. Ramalho Waterfall – Andaraí

-Ramalho Waterfall is one of the most beautiful in the region and has two options for medium difficulty trails.
+The Ramalho Waterfall is one of the most beautiful in the region, with two options for medium difficulty trails.
+Located in the municipality of Andaraí, it is formed by the Baiano River and has a drop of around 60 metres.

 Cachoeira do Ramalho - Andaraí